Configuring Build Hub for GitHub Actions

 Add the

-runs-onproperty to the jobs you want to run on Build Hub.-
+runs-onproperty to the jobs you want to run on Build Hub.
+You must target the labels you create when creating or updating a machine pool.-

 -